 2. Wash the car frequently

 Most of the people often ask the “Hey, how does washing a car increase its lifespan?”, these people simply assume that cleaning a car has nothing to do with increasing its lifespan.
 If you are a person with such an opinion and if you are planning to stick to the same opinion, then you will regret it soon.
 Washing a car regularly is not just about external style or keeping it clean.
-A proper car wash does not only keep the car clean but also reduces corrosion and stains on the paint.
+A proper car wash kit does not only keep the car clean but also reduces corrosion and stains on the paint.

 3. Keep the interior of the car clean

 Keeping the interior of the car clean is one of the most important things that you should do.
 It is not the cleanliness that is important; it’s the dust, dirt, and other particles that get sucked into the air conditioner and delivered back into the car again.
 This air with these particles can make a traveler sick.
 At the same time, if there are too many particles, it can block the air vents and air conditioner, eventually killing the AC.
-This is why it is very important that you clean your car interior regularly and consider using a car air purifier.
+This is why it is very important that you clean your car interior regularly and consider using a car air purifier, vacuum and trash can.

 4. Clean the air filter or consider replacing it